symolonw/MISR_CNN/README.md

 ### Test
 1. Clone this github repo
-2. Upload misr_cnn.ipynb file to Google drvie and open with Google Colabratory
+2. Upload misr_cnn_test.ipynb file to Google drvie and open with Google Colabratory
 3. Load one of the provided pre-trained models (*.pth)
 4. Create Allimages folder and upload your low-res test images
 5. Results will be in ./output folder